xyzroe/XZG-MT/docs/how-to/readme.md

 Here are the guides currently available:

 - [Using CC Debugger for Flashing CC2530 Chips](cc_debuger.md) - Learn how to use TI CC Debugger or SmartRF04EB to program CC2530 family chips.
-- [Using CC Loader for Flashing CC2530 Chips](cc_loader.md) - Instructions for using ESP-based CC Loader as an alternative to dedicated debuggers.
+- [Using CC Loader for Flashing CC2530 Chips](cc_loader.md) - Instructions for using Arduino/ESP-based CC Loader as an alternative to dedicated debuggers.

 ## 🚀 Planned Guides